eroux/owl-time-ext/README.md

 # owl-time-ext-lsind

-[Owl Time ontology](https://www.w3.org/TR/owl-time/) extension for Luni-solar Indic calendars.
+[Owl Time ontology](https://www.w3.org/TR/owl-time/) extension for Indic calendars.

 ## Scope

-The scope if this proposed extension is to cover most Luni-solar calendars of Indic origin, including:
+The scope if this proposed extension is to cover most calendars of Indic origin, with a focus on Buddhist ones for the first iteration.
+This includes:
-- South Asian calendar systems (Hindu)
-- Himalayan calendar systems (Tibetan, Bhutanese, Nepalese, etc.)
+- Himalayan calendar systems (Tibetan, Bhutanese, Newari, etc.)
 - South-East Asian calendar systems (Cambodian, Burmese, etc.)
-- because these are used very extensively in the covered areas, we also add properties for animal, gender and elemement for years, even though they are of Chinese origin
+- because these are used very extensively, we also define properties for animal, gender and elemement of years, even though they are of Chinese origin

-This ontology may be extended for the Chinese calendar, or a new one will be created.

 We limit ourselves to year cycles, years, months and days, future extensions might cover:
+- Chinese calendars
+- Hindu calendars
 - more precise units of time (hours, minutes, etc.)
 - astrological properties

 ## Design Philosophy

-The purpose of this ontology is not only to be used in modern controlled environments, but also to record all dates present in historical documents, some of which can be incomplete, ambiguous or even erroneous (resulting in impossible calculations).
+The purpose of this ontology is not only to be used in modern controlled environments, but also to record all dates present in historical documents, some of which can be incomplete, ambiguous or even erroneous (ex: February 30th 2020).
 We take inspiration from [GODOT](https://godot.date) for this part.

 #### Use cases